Student Ambassador scheme

 We are looking for students to represent City and inspire young people.

 What do Student Ambassadors do?

-Student Ambassadors represent City at events on and off campus, with members of staff or with other Ambassadors.
+Student Ambassadors represent City at events on campus, off campus, online and with content production and promoting City virtually.
 The number of people they engage with can vary from a handful to hundreds depending on the type of event.
-Below are the types of events that Student Ambassadors help with.
-You may have experienced some of these events yourselves when you applied to City.
+Below is what you can expect from taking part in one of or both Student Ambassador schemes

 - Undergraduate Open Days

 - Taster Days

 - Campus Tours

 - Visits to Campus